Stock events for Employers Holdings, Inc. (EIG)

 EIG’s Geographic footprint

-Employers Holdings, Inc. operates exclusively within the United States, serving clients in 46 states and the District of Columbia, with over half of its business generated in California.
-The company's acquisition of American Compensation Insurance Company (AmCOMP) expanded its presence beyond Nevada and California into the Southeast and Midwest.
-Its headquarters are located in Reno, Nevada.
+Employers Holdings, Inc. operates throughout the United States, serving clients in 46 states and the District of Columbia, with the exception of four states that are served exclusively by their state funds.
+The company's geographic presence expanded significantly beyond its initial base in Nevada and California through the acquisition of American Compensation Insurance Company (AmCOMP), extending its reach into the Southeast and Midwest.

 EIG Corporate Image Assessment